-The student’s advisor and/or Success Coach is sent a copy of their probation guidelines/Strategies for Academic Success.
-Students should contact both their advisor and/or Success Coach and the Center for Student Success/ Advising for any and all assistance they may need to get off probation and back into good academic standing.
-The University has many people and services to help students in academic difficulty such as the Math Activity Center in Hyde Hall, The Writing Center in Lamson Library, tutoring, time management and study skill help through Plymouth Academic Support Services (PASS) in Mary Lyon, and Michael L. Fischler Counseling Center.
+The student’s advisor and/or success coach is sent a copy of their Strategies for Academic Success.
+Students should contact both their advisor and/or success coach and the Center for Student Success/ Advising for any and all assistance they may need to get off probation and back into good academic standing.
+The University has many people and services to help students in academic difficulty such as the Math Activity Center in Hyde Hall, The Writing Center in Lamson Library, tutoring, time management and study skill help through Plymouth Academic Support Services (PASS) in Speare, and Michael L. Fischler Counseling Center.
 Students should take advantage of all that Plymouth offers.

 Student Account Services Information for Students on Academic Probation